6 Signs Your Growing Business Needs PIM Software

 Sign #2: Inconsistent imports for product information

 Typically, each manufacturer or distributor (ultimately the originating source of item master data) provides product data via a specific and distinct system, protocols, and filetype format.
-Many suppliers still provide this information to merchants in email or fax form.
-Yes, via fax machine!
+Many suppliers still provide this information to merchants in emails or even through fax forms.

 Product data sourcing examples: